AFLplusplus/Website/content/docs/custom_mutators.md

     This method is called when AFL++ starts up and is used to seed RNG.

+- `queue_get` (optional):

+    This method determines whether the fuzzer should fuzz the current queue entry or not

 - `fuzz` (required):

     This method performs custom mutations on a given input.
 It also accepts an additional test case.

+- `havoc_mutation` and `havoc_mutation_probability` (optional):

+    `havoc_mutation` performs a single custom mutation on a given input.
+This mutation is stacked with the other mutations in havoc.
+The other method, `havoc_mutation_probability`, returns the probability that `havoc_mutation`
+    is called in havoc.
+By default, it is 6%.

 - `pre_save` (optional):